ctkelley/SIAMFANLEquations.jl/README.md

 ## Meaning of version numbers

-This is the dev version of v0.10.1.
-I will tag this version when the codes can duplicate the examples in Chapter 1 of (Kel03), make all the new examples, and I have started on Chaper 1 of the notebook and print book.
+This is version of v0.10.1.
+The codes can now duplicate the examples in Chapter 1 of (Kel03), make all the new examples, and I have started on Chaper 1 of the notebook and print book.
 The plan is

 -- v0.x0.1 goes live when the codes can duplicate the examples in Chapter x of (Kel03) and make the new examples.
 Version v0.x0.5 goes out when the codes and notebook for Chapter x are finished. x=6 may be an exception.
 Chapter 6 may be part of the v0.30.1 release because Chapter 3 needs it.